backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 ![](/images/math_ML_imgs/output_13_0.png) ![](/images/math_ML_imgs/output_13_1.png) ![](/images/math_ML_imgs/output_13_2.png)

 What's important to acknowldge here is that a student's pass/fail status is the outcome of an entire semester's work; it's more complex than just a single test grade.
-Similarly, making a "pass" or "fail" prediction for a student is more difficult than just evaluating one feature!
+Similarly, making a pass/fail prediction for a student is more difficult than just evaluating one feature!
 With this being said, I suspect the features will show more correlation with the actual 0-20 final grade. *Being in a relationship with someone probably won't cause them to fail all of their classes, but it may very easily affect their final grade by a few points.*

 ### Feature Correlation
-Now we'll take a look at how all of the features correlate with eachother as well.
-I will first need to encode the nominal feature values with numerical representations.
+Now we'll take a look at all corrolations.
+I'll first need to encode the features with nonnumeric values.

 ```python